PeggyJV/steward/Docs/validators_instructions.md

 It can run in single signer mode or as a voter in the Cosmos sommelier protocol.

-It integrates the full functionality of gorc for operating as an orchestrator and relayer of gravity bridge messages between the Ethereum and Cosmos chains.
+It integrates the full functionality of gorc for operating as an orchestrator and relayer of [Gravity bridge](https://github.com/PeggyJV/gravity-bridge/) messages between the Ethereum and Cosmos chains.

 ## Background